thunderbird/webext-docs/action.rst

          :name: ``text``
          :type: (string or null)

          Any number of characters can be passed, but only about four can fit in the space.
-Cleared by setting it to ``null`` or an empty string.
+Cleared by setting it to :value:`null` or an empty string.

       .. api-member::